 These are the key elements of the system I set up

-- A file is named by year, month and a sequence number, like this 2001-03_001.
+- I name a file by year, month and a sequence number, like this 2001-03_001.
 (Only a few months have enough files to force four-digit sequence numbers.)

-- The file is placed within a folder called “2001-03 March”.
+- I put the file inside a folder called “2001-03 March”.
 The “March” suffix is superfluous as it is covered by the “03” number, but make visual search and reading easier.

 - All twelve month folders of a particular year are placed in a mother folder called “2001”.